mgrofsky/Ytel-API-NODEJS/README.md

 ### <a name="delete_unsubscribes"></a>![Method: ](https://apidocs.io/img/method.png ".EmailController.deleteUnsubscribes") deleteUnsubscribes

-> Delete emails from the unsubscribe list
+> Remove an email address from the list of unsubscribed emails.

 ```javascript